Stack

 Working towards the solution, we had a couple of constraints.
-Our Gitlab plan includes a certain amount of CI/CD minutes on shared runners that we wanted to use as much as possible.
+CI/CD minutes on shared runners that we wanted to use as much as possible.
 You don’t like throwing away money, do you?
 Also, we were getting close to maxing out this monthly quota, in which case we would have needed to buy additional shared runner minutes.
 Having read the section above, you might understand why we were reluctant to do that.
 Any new solution had to be cost-efficient, so setting up an old-fashioned build server on AWS that idles 80% of the time was out of the question for us.

 Looking at the Gitlab docs for runners there are a couple of options for setting up runners, leading us to the following decisions: